247687009/jactor-logger/README.md

 FileAppenderTest total  time=24227 total lines=500100

 and this three appender is
 DisruptorTest total  time=7539 total lines=500100

-JactorAppenderTest total  time=8892 total lines=500100

 Jactor2AppenderTest total  time=6140 total lines=500100

 and The most import is logging is asynchronous,which means main program can run much faster